Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial10.md

 ---
 id: tutorial10
-title: Tutorial 10 - Sed & Awk Utilities
+title: Tutorial 10 - Sed and Awk Utilities
 sidebar_position: 9
 description: Tutorial 10 for Students to Learn the Sed and Awk Commands
 ---

-# Tutorial 10: Sed & Awk Utilities
+# Tutorial 10: Sed and Awk Utilities

-## Using SED & AWK Utilities

-### Main Objectives of this Practice Tutorial
+## Main Objectives of this Practice Tutorial

   - Use the **sed** command to **manipulate text** contained in a file.
   - List and explain several **addresses** and **instructions** associated with the **sed** command.